addania/coding/src/pages/Linux_Install_Chrome.md

 sudo dpkg -i google-chrome-stable_current_amd64.deb
 ```

-> Type your user password
+> Type your user and password

 > To start Chrome, you can type in terminal:
 ```